 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This time we’re looking at the collective action of people coming together to challenge the climate crisis.

 Climate cafes create a “thinking and feeling” space for people to come together and share how climate and ecological breakdown is affecting them.
 With a couple of cafes now open in London and also one in Oxford, this initiative invites people to “Meet your friends.
 Speak your #ClimateTruth”.

-Talking therapy with a professional therapist is a proven way of tackling anxiety, and whilst this is a slightly different approach, the ability to share anxieties and fears openly, without fear of judgement, can be a very inclusive and reassuring process.
-On top of the mental health benefits, it’s also important for us all to talk about climate change, because the more we acknowledge and discuss the nature of the problem, the more we learn, and can collectively start to take action.
+Talking therapy with a professional therapist is a proven way of tackling anxiety, and whilst this is a slightly different approach, the ability to share anxieties and fears openly, without fear of judgment, can be a very inclusive and reassuring process.
+On top of the mental health benefits, it’s also important for us all to talk about climate change because the more we acknowledge and discuss the nature of the problem, the more we learn and can collectively start to take action.

-Avantika is an 18 year old girl living in Hyderabad, India.
+Avantika is an 18-year-old girl living in Hyderabad, India.
 As a young climate activist, she, like so many of us, has a lot of anxiety over climate change and the consequences for the future.
-Young Indian people, as you’d expect, share similar global wide concerns; that there isn’t enough action, that people in power are ignorant, and the idea that climate change is a future generation’s problem.
+Young Indian people, as you’d expect, share similar global concerns; that there isn’t enough action, that people in power are ignorant, and the idea that climate change is a future generation’s problem.

 But young people are the future generation, and many in India have turned their anxiety into action.
 They are vocal about their anger, their fears and frustrations.

-And they’re taking practical action too, for example, Ronnan, a 22 year old from Goa is involved in the Save Mollem Wildlife initiative, opposing government projects which put endangered animals and surrounding habitats at risk.
+And they’re taking practical action, too.
+For example, Ronnan, a 22-year-old from Goa, is involved in the Save Mollem Wildlife initiative, opposing government projects that put endangered animals and surrounding habitats at risk.

-Force of Nature is a youth-run NGO for 16-25 year olds that gives young people the opportunity to take action.
-Made up of ”next generation of climate leaders'', it includes vehicles such as “The Vine”, an online community of change-makers, “The Dais”, a speaker's agency to platform youth voices, and “The Bloom”, a blog for young people to come together and share their thoughts and feelings.
+Force of Nature is a youth-run NGO for 16-25-year-olds that gives young people the opportunity to take action.
+Made up of the” next generation of climate leaders'', it includes vehicles such as “The Vine,” an online community of change-makers, “The Dais,” a speaker's agency to platform youth voices, and “The Bloom,” a blog for young people to come together and share their thoughts and feelings.

 If being on the water is more your thing, then there’s also the opportunity to join a paddle clean up on your nearby waterways, or the website provides guidance on how to set one up yourself if there isn’t one close by.
 Clear Access Clear Waters is a particularly informative website, providing stats to support their campaign and a petition template to send to local MPs.

-Coming together to love and care for the local area can be good for us in so many ways as we are reminded of the importance of an engaging community.
-This collective action can help us to feel supported, connected and give us the power of influence, which is rather relevant when it comes to keeping our green spaces, beaches and riverways clean.
+Coming together to love and care for the local area can be good for us in so many ways, as we are reminded of the importance of an engaging community.
+This collective action can help us feel supported and connected and give us the power of influence, which is relevant when it comes to keeping our green spaces, beaches, and riverways clean.

-Also, doing something in a different way shows others that it’s possible too: for example, if you see a colleague cycling to work regularly, maybe it might encourage you to do the same.
+Also, doing something differently shows others that it’s possible too: for example, if you see a colleague cycling to work regularly, it might encourage you to do the same.
 Any change we make on an individual level can help to create wider system changes, so we should never feel that positive actions won’t make a difference.

 Sam produces our regular #TRVSTLOVES where she seeks out inspiration, news, and ideas from across the globe that both highlight and celebrate how actions can make for social and environmental change.